-19 Sec.
-18. Termination of Contract by the Employer. - The employer may terminate 20 the services of the caregiver at any time before the expiration of the contract for any of 21 the following causes: a) Misconduct or willful disobedience by the caregiver of the lawful order of the employer in connection with the former's work; b) Gross or habitual neglect or insufficiency in the performance of duties; c) Fraud or willful breach of the trust reposed by the employer; d) Commission of crime or offense by the caregiver against the person of the employer, client or any immediate member of the employer's family; e) Violation of the terms and conditions of the employment contract by the caregiver; and 30 f) Other causes analogous to the foregoing.
-1 Sec.
-19. Settlement of Disputes. - All labor-related disputes shall be elevated to 2 the DOLE Regional Office and/or the National Labor Relations Commission (NLRC) having 3 jurisdiction over the workplace without prejudice to the filing of the civil or criminal action 4 in appropriate cases.
-The DOLE Regional Office shall exhaust all conciliation and 5 mediation efforts before a decision shall be rendered.
-6 7 Sec.
-20. Protection of Caregiver Hired through PEAs. - The Secretary of Labor and Employment shall, through a system of licensing and regulation, ensure the protection of 8 the caregivers hired through PEAs.
-9 The PEAs shall be jointly and severally liable with the employer for all wages, 10 wage-related benefits, and other benefits due to the caregiver.
-11 The provisions of the Labor Code of the Philippines on the gualifications of the 12 PEAs with regards to nationality, net worth, owners and officers, office space and other 13 requirements, as well as non-transferability of license and commission of prohibited 14 practices shall apply.
-15 Sec.
-21. Responsibilities of the PEAs. - In addition, the PEAs shall have the 16 following responsibilities: 17 a) Ensure that the caregivers are not charged or levied any recruitment or 18 placement fees whatsoever; 19 b) Ensure that the employment contract between the caregiver and the employer 20 stipulates the terms and conditions of employment and all the benefits prescribed by this 21 Act; 22 c) Provide a pre-employment orientation briefing to the caregiver and the employer 23 about their rights and responsibilities in accordance with this Act; 24 d) Keep copies of employment contracts pertaining to recruited caregivers which 25 shall be made available during inspections or whenever required by DOLE; 26 27 e) Assist caregivers with respect to complaints or grievances against their employers; and 28 29 f) Cooperate with government in rescue operation involving abused or exploitedcaregivers.
+- Sec.
+18. Termination of Contract by the Employer.
+The employer may terminate the services of the caregiver at any time before the expiration of the contract for any of the following causes: - a) Misconduct or willful disobedience by the caregiver of the lawful order of the employer in connection with the former's work; - b) Gross or habitual neglect or insufficiency in the performance of duties; - c) Fraud or willful breach of the trust reposed by the employer; - d) Commission of crime or offense by the caregiver against the person of the employer, client or any immediate member of the employer's family; - e) Violation of the terms and conditions of the employment contract by the caregiver; and - f) Other causes analogous to the foregoing. - Sec.
+19. Settlement of Disputes.
+All labor-related disputes shall be elevated to the DOLE Regional Office and/or the National Labor Relations Commission (NLRC) having jurisdiction over the workplace without prejudice to the filing of the civil or criminal action in appropriate cases.
+The DOLE Regional Office shall exhaust all conciliation and mediation efforts before a decision shall be rendered.

 Sec.
+20. Protection of Caregivers Hired through PEAs. - The Secretary of Labor and Employment shall, through a system of licensing and regulation, ensure the protection of the caregivers hired through PEAs.

+The PEAs shall be jointly and severally liable with the employer for all wages, wage-related benefits, and other benefits due to the caregiver.

+The provisions of the Labor Code of the Philippines on the qualifications of the PEAs with regard to nationality, net worth, owners and officers, office space and other requirements, as well as non-transferability of license and commission of prohibited practices, shall apply.

-22. Implementing Rules and Regulations. - Within sixty (60) days from the effectivity of this Act., the Secretary of Labor and Employment shall, in coordination with the Director General of the TESDA, promulgate and the necessary rules and regulations for the effective implementation of this Act.
+- Sec.
+21. Responsibilities of the PEAs.
+In addition, the PEAs shall have the following responsibilities: - a) Ensure that the caregivers are not charged or levied any recruitment or placement fees whatsoever; - b) Ensure that the employment contract between the caregiver and the employer stipulates the terms and conditions of employment and all the benefits prescribed by this Act; - c) Provide a pre-employment orientation briefing to the caregiver and the employer about their rights and responsibilities in accordance with this Act; - d) Keep copies of employment contracts pertaining to recruited caregivers which shall be made available during inspections or whenever required by DOLE; - e) Assist caregivers with respect to complaints or grievances against their employers; and - f) Cooperate with the government in rescue operations involving abused or exploited caregivers. - Sec.
+22. Implementing Rules and Regulations (IRR).
+Within sixty (60) days from the effectivity of this Act, the Secretary of Labor and Employment shall, in coordination with the Director General of the TESDA, promulgate the necessary rules and regulations for the effective implementation of this Act. - Sec.
+23. Separability Clause.
+If any provision or part of this Act is declared invalid or unconstitutional, the remaining parts or provisions not affected shall remain in full force and effect.

 Sec.
-23. Separability Clause. - If any provision or part of this Act is declared invalid or unconstitutional, the remaining parts or provisions not affected shall remain in full force and effect.

-Sec.
 24. Repealing Clause. - All laws, decrees, orders, rules and regulations and other issuances or parts thereof which are inconsistent with the provisions of this Act are hereby repealed or amended accordingly.

 Sec.
-25. Effectivity. - This Act shall take effect fifteen (15) days after its publication in Official Gazette or in two (2) national newspapers of general circulation. - 15 - 16 17 Approved,
+25. Effectivity. - This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in two (2) national newspapers of general circulation in the Philippines.

+Approved,